Pier Augusto Breccia: Education and early life

 Pier Augusto Breccia was born in Trento, in North-Eastern Italy, on April 12, 1943.
 His father's family had originated from a small Umbrian village, Porano, in Central Italy, to where his mother, Elsa Faini from Trento, had moved towards the end of WW II.
 Pier Augusto's parents were both clinicians: Elsa was a chief operation theatre nurse, and his father Angelo was a surgeon.
 When Pier Augusto was five, his family moved from Porano to Rome, where Pier Augusto spent most of his life.

 Breccia attended the senior high school “Liceo Classico Giulio Cesare” in Rome, where he developed his lifelong love of humanities.
 His learning was precocious at a young age: at fourteen he studied Dante’s Divine Comedy, unaided, whose allegoric representations fascinated the young Pier Augusto for their artistic value.
 Soon afterwards, he discovered the Classics and translated Sophocles' “Antigone” and “Prometheus Bound” by Aeschylus, from Ancient Greek to Italian in blank hendecasyllabics.
 Still in his adolescence, he also translated Plato's “Dialogues”, which introduced him to Socrates, one of his great teachers.

-At the age of eighteen, Breccia graduated from high school with top marks.
-Although his knowledge of classics was extensive and had grown far beyond that of a student of his age, his chosen career was a contrast to this background.
-In 1961, he embarked on a career in science and followed his father's footsteps.
+At eighteen, Breccia graduated from high school with top marks.
+Despite possessing an extensive knowledge of the classics that far surpassed that of his peers, he chose a career path that contrasted with this background.
+In 1961, he began a career in science, following in his father’s footsteps.
 He enrolled in the medical school at the newly inaugurated Catholic University of Rome (Università Cattolica del Sacro Cuore), and in July 1967, in reward for an outstanding academic performance, he was selected to receive the first Medical Degree of the new school with highest marks and honours.

 Medical life

 After graduating "cum laude", Breccia was awarded a scholarship to continue his studies, and specialized in Urology, General Surgery and later in Cardiovascular Surgery.
 He also began practising at the Agostino Gemelli University Polyclinic in Rome.
 Breccia married Maria Antonietta Vinciguerra in 1969, and by 1971 his two children were born.
 During the early seventies, his commitment to surgery took him to Stockholm, where he worked in the Centre of Thoracic and Cardiovascular Surgery at the Karolinska Institute under the supervision of Viking Björk.

-Whilst Breccia's work in Sweden in the early seventies kept him away from his family, he continued to work at the Catholic University in Rome in the Gemelli Hospital, where in 1979 he became Associate Professor and clinical lecturer in General Surgery.
-During the 1970s, he completed over one thousand open-heart operations and published more than fifty papers in medical journals.
+While Breccia’s work in Sweden during the early 1970s kept him away from his family, he maintained his position at the Catholic University in Rome’s Gemelli Hospital.
+In 1979, he was appointed Associate Professor and clinical lecturer in General Surgery.
+Throughout the 1970s, he performed over one thousand open-heart surgeries and published more than fifty papers in medical journals.